 Qi Stagnation occurs in almost every sphere of life.
 It causes untold problems.
 If you are reading this I guarantee that you have suffered from it.
 For anyone suffering from Heart Blood problems, Qi stagnation is another nail in the coffin!

-Read more about Qi Stagnation in my book – see below or in the panel on the right.
+Read much more about Qi Stagnation in my book – see below or in the panel on the right.